If you’re working on poverty issues in Wales and want to better engage others in campaigning for change, this event was for you.

 Have you ever said or written something about poverty and found it doesn’t have the effect you’d hoped for – maybe even the opposite?
 Are you frustrated that your messages aren’t getting through, and that attitudes and beliefs about poverty never seem to change?

-With the start of a new Senedd term upon on us and recovery top of the agenda, this timely event will bring together people from across the sector working on the issues, root causes and consequences of poverty in Wales.
+With the start of a new Senedd term upon on us and recovery top of the agenda, this timely event brought together people from across the sector working on the issues, root causes and consequences of poverty in Wales.
 The evidence and insights from the FrameWorks UK will help the sector develop a united voice so we can all have the impact we want to solve poverty in Wales.

 How can we collectively be a force for change?
 Communicating for impact